hypenosoncode/Reading-Temperature-and-Pressure-Data-from-LCD-Screen/README.md

 ![bmp180_lcd](https://user-images.githubusercontent.com/74931027/168491590-e03953c3-95dc-4e01-a598-113d9659814f.jpeg)

+**Önemli Not:** Projede kullanılan kütüphane BMP085 kütüphanesidir.
+Ancak BMP180 'de kullanılmasında herhangi bir sakınca yoktur.

+**Important Note:** The library used in the project is the library of BMP085.
+However, there is no harm in using it in BMP180.

 # Faydalı olması dileğimle... İyi çalışmalar.
 **İSMAİL SELÇUK ÇINAR / Electrical and Electronics & Aeronautical Engineering Student - 3rd Year**